robinsonlabuzh/robinsonlabuzh.github.io/README.md

 - Then, commit and push everything back to the robinsonlab.github.io repo

-### Commiting changes
+### Pull requests

-Please do not pull to master but use a separate branch instead.
-To do this, run this locally
+Please do not push to master.
+To use a separate branch instead you could run this locally

 ```
 git checkout master